Dr. Brenda Eagan-Johnson

 Pediatric Brain Injury Experience

-Brenda Eagan-Johnson, EdD, CBIST is a national authority regarding the educational aspects of all severities of pediatric Acquired Brain Injury (both traumatic and non-traumatic) with over two decades of experience.
-Dr. Eagan-Johnson is the State Program Coordinator for the nationally recognized Child and Adolescent Brain Injury School Consulting Program, BrainSTEPS, in Pennsylvania.
-She helped create this model in 2007.
+Brenda Eagan-Johnson, EdD, CBIST is considered a national authority regarding the current and future cognitive and behavioral aspects of all types and severities of pediatric Acquired Brain Injury (both traumatic and non-traumatic), with over two decades of experience.
+Dr. Eagan-Johnson directs the nationally recognized Child and Adolescent Brain Injury School Re-Entry Consulting Program, BrainSTEPS, for the state of Pennsylvania, which she helped create in 2007.
 The Colorado Department of Education adopted the BrainSTEPS model in 2016.
-Dr. Eagan-Johnson focuses on program development, implementation, consultation, and training for the approximately 300 educational consultants on 30 brain injury educational consulting teams across the state.
+Dr. Eagan-Johnson focuses on program development, implementation, consultation, and continual training of the 300 educational consultants on 30 brain injury educational consulting teams across the state.

 "Eagan-Johnson...probably has been more effective than anyone in the country at training people on school-based concussion management."

 S. Moore, 1/2019, Portland Tribune reporter, Pamplin Media Group, InvestigateWest